Mexican Secularization Act of 1833: Statehood

 In 1851 the United States Congress passed "An Act to Ascertain and Settle Private Land Claims in the State of California", sponsored by California Senator William M. Gwin,.
 The Act required all holders of Spanish and Mexican land grants to present their titles for confirmation before the Board of California Land Commissioners.
 Contrary to the Treaty of Guadalupe Hidalgo, this Act placed the burden of proof of title on landholders.
 In many cases, the land grants had been made without clearly defining the exact boundaries.
 Even in cases where the boundaries were more specific, many markers had been destroyed before accurate surveys could be made.
 Aside from indefinite survey lines, the Land Commission had to determine whether the grantees had fulfilled the requirements of the Mexican colonization laws.
 While the Land Commission confirmed 604 of the 813 claims it reviewed, most decisions were appealed to US District Court and some to the Supreme Court.
 The confirmation process required lawyers, translators, and surveyors, and took an average of 17 years (with American Civil War, 1861–1865) to resolve.
 It proved expensive for landholders to defend their titles through the court system.
 In many cases, they had to sell their land to pay for defense fees or gave attorneys land in lieu of payment.

 Land from titles not confirmed became part of the public domain and available for homesteaders who could claim up to 160 acre plots in accordance with federal homestead law.
 Rejected land claims resulted in claimants, squatters, and settlers pressing Congress to change the rules.
 Under the Preemption Act of 1841, owners were able to "preempt" their portions of the grant, and acquire title for $1.25 an acre up to a maximum of 160 acre.
 Beginning with Rancho Suscol in 1863, special acts of Congress were passed that allowed certain claimants to preempt their land without regard to acreage.
 By 1866 this privilege was extended to all owners of rejected claims.

 Abraham Lincoln and the return of ownership

 In 1853, Bishop Joseph Alemany began petitioning the US Public Land Commission to have the Church get back some of its land and building ownership.
 Alemany asked for the return of the church chapel, clergy residence, cemetery, orchard, and vineyard to the Catholic Church.
-After reading a letter from Alemany, President Abraham Lincoln signed a proclamation on March 18, 1865, just three weeks before Lincoln's assassination, that restored ownership of some of the mission property to the Roman Catholic Church.
+After reading a letter from Alemany, President Abraham Lincoln signed a proclamation on March 18, 1865, just three weeks before his assassination, that restored ownership of some of the mission property to the Roman Catholic Church.
 Patents for each mission were issued to Archbishop J.S.
 Alemany based on his claim filed with the Public Land Commission on February 19, 1853.
 In all 1,051.44 acres of mission land was returned.